fvanoostrom/udacity_banana_solver/Report.md

 - lr: 5e-05

 ## Double DQN versus DQN
 Finally Double DQN is compared to DQN.
 Each algorithm was ran three times with the optimal parameters found previously.
+When looking at the graph the results of each of algorithm are quite consistent, with the double dqn algorithm clearly outperforming the algorithm with just one model.
+Furthermore, none of the double dqn runs come close to previous results.
+It took 529, 650 and 659 episodes to achieve an average score of over 14.0.
+While previously a result of 367 episodes was achieved.
+Simply combining the best hyperparamters might not lead to the best result.
+![double dqn compared to dqn][image5]

 # Ideas for Future Work
+When looking at the trained agent is becomes clear that the agent prefers chasing small but more immediate rewards in the form of a single close banana instead of going to a further spot where multiple yellow bananas are in close proximity.
+This might be due to insufficient training, a gamma set too small or another cause.
+Further research is required to improve on this.

 On a technical side, there is currently no prioritization applied when running or storing the memory with all the states.
-Prioritized
+Prioritized experience replay could improve the agent.